nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 - Added the function of Finish Task
 - Added status to Pet
+- Added exception handling to EmployeeParser
+- Added exception handling to ServiceParser
 - Improved the index of Pet
 - Improved the interface of Duke to be more OOP
 - Fixed all the format errors in v1.0 checked by Gradle